DUI Consequences for a Pilot

 Guidelines for Initial Assessment of Airmen with a History of Misuse of Drugs or Alcohol

-When the presence of a drug or alcohol problem is in question in an applicant for airman medical certification, it is the responsibility of the Office of Aviation Medicine to determine whether a history of substance abuse or dependence does exist; and if it does, whether there is satisfactory evidence of recovery.
+When the presence of a drug or alcohol problem is in question in an applicant for airman medical certification, it is the responsibility of the Office of Aviation Medicine to determine whether a history of substance abuse or dependence does exist and, if it does, whether there is satisfactory evidence of recovery.

 If it is determined that a problem does exist, the Federal Aviation Administration requires that the applicant submit an evaluation by a professional who has had special training in the diagnosis and/or treatment of addiction.